Olex2/help/gui/EN/home/extension_modules.md

 ## Offline Installation

-If it is impossible to perform an online installation of the extension modules, then you may also contact us directly "enquiries@olexsys.org".
+If it is impossible to perform an online installation of the extension modules, then you may also contact us directly at "enquiries@olexsys.org".
 We will then send you a **.zip** file containing the requested module.
 Save this file somewhere on your disk and then point to this location after pressing the "Install Offline" button.